coder/docs/guides/workspaces.md

 In this situation, you would create one workspace for your JavaScript projects, one workspace for your Python projects, and so on.

-Upsides:
+Benefits:

-- Streamlined images due to them only containing only one language and its accompanying dependencies
+- Smaller images, since they only contain one language and its dependencies

-Downsides:
+Limitations:

-- Developers potentially have multiple workspaces, each of which are are the larger side.
+- Developers may have multiple workspaces, consuming more storage space overall

 ## One workspace per project per developer